francescorn/replicating_great_tits_weather_figure2/README.md

 ## Findings

 ### a)
-In graph a, individual nestlings are depicted as data points by indiviual nesting mass at 14 days by the residual max temperature.
+Graph A I coded using the packages pandas, seaborn, and matplotlib.
+The graph depicts the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days.

 ![a](images/a.png)

 ### b)
-In graph b, individual nestlings are depicted as data points by indiviaul nesting mass at 14 days against the max temperature per year.
+Graph B I coded using the packages: pandas, seaborn, and matplotlib.
+This graph illustrates the relationship between the residual maximum temperature at ages 4-8 days and the nestling mass at age 14 days for different years.

 ![b](images/baa.png)

 ### c)
-In graph c, the number of fledglings per nest are depicted as data points by the residual min temperature.
+Graph C I coded using the packages: pandas, seaborn, and matplotlib.
+This graph shows the relationship between the number of fledglings per nest are depicted and the residual minimum temperature.

 ![c](images/c.png)